 A classic example of an oversight report is one which is written at the end of an in-depth congressional investigation into a scandal with disputed facts and which presents a committee consensus on what happened and why.
 On the other end of the spectrum are, for example, committee reports which are written to accompany legislation that has been approved by the committee and reported to the full House or Senate for further action.
-Committee reports designed to support and explain legislation are, perhaps, the most common type of committee report, but they do not qualify as oversight reports, since their objective is to support a legislative proposal rather than memorialize an oversight investigation.
+House or Senate for further action.
+House or senate for further action, perhaps, the most common type of committee report, but they do not qualify as oversight reports, since their objective is to support a legislative proposal rather than memorialize an oversight investigation.
 Legislative reports accompanying specific bills are, thus, excluded from the oversight report database.